 The Office of Investigations investigates activities related to fraud, waste, abuse and mismanagement concerning activities of the IRS and related entities (the IRS Oversight Board and Chief Counsel).
 The Office of Investigations also protects the IRS against attempts to corrupt or threaten its employees.
 This mission is completed through proactive and reactive investigative programs.
 TIGTA also conducts awareness presentations for IRS employees which focus on ethics and integrity and include examples of weak internal controls and employee fraud that occurred as a result.

 Field Offices.
 The field offices conduct investigations involving criminal wrongdoing and administrative misconduct by IRS employees.
 Examples of investigations include bribery, embezzlement, unauthorized use or disclosure of tax information, conflict of interest and abuse of taxpayer rights.
-The Office of Investigations also investigates outside individuals who attempt to interfere with or corrupt the administration of the federal income tax system.
+The Office of Investigations also investigates outside individuals who attempt to interfere with or corrupt the administration of the Federal income tax system.
 This includes investigations of bribery, assaults, threats, impersonations or other unlawful actions that may impact IRS employees and impede tax administration.
 Investigations may also include unauthorized disclosure or misuse of tax information by non-IRS employees, complaints against tax practitioners and accidents involving IRS personnel or property.

 Operations Division.
 Operations Division is responsible for program and policy development and oversight by delivering products and services to field and headquarters divisions, Office of Investigation executives, and the Inspector General.
-Five distinct teams constitute the Operations Division: the Complaint Management Team; Data Analysis Team; Inspection Team; Policy Team; and Training Team.
+Five distinct teams constitute the Operations Division: the Complaint Management Team; Statistics Analysis & Results Team; Inspection Team; Policy Team; and Training Team.
 This Division operates TIGTA's toll-free hotline and a central post office box where anyone can anonymously report suspicions of fraud, waste, abuse or misconduct.
 In order to assure that TIGTA has all of the relevant information available to evaluate a complaint, complainants are interviewed by TIGTA personnel, to the extent possible.
-All complainants are provided with a complaint number which can be used to track the complaint's disposition.
+All complainants are provided with a TIGTA reference number which can be used to track the complaint's disposition.